antosft/SNe-PantheonPlus-Analysis/README.md

 ### `joinedsample_CID+IDSURVEY.csv`

-IDs (in the Pantheon+ notation) of the supernovae in the Pantheon+/JLA common subsample.
+IDs (in the Pantheon+ notation) and survey IDs (see https://github.com/PantheonPlusSH0ES/DataRelease/blob/main/Pantheon%2B_Data/4_DISTANCES_AND_COVAR/README for the definition) of the supernovae in the Pantheon+/JLA common subsample.
 Called by `BuildPP.py`.

 ### `.FITRES` files